sidhantls/sidhantls.github.io/_posts/2025-08-26-cross-attention-steering.md

 Controllable image generation with CASteer, from using simple hooks to experiments to improve generation stability.
 ![summary_picture]({{site.baseurl}}/images/vector_steering/results/anime_experiments_composition/plots_output/gen_09_comparison.png)

 This post presents a hands-on exploration of attribute steering in Stable Diffusion using CASteer ([Gaintseva et al., 2025](https://arxiv.org/abs/2503.09630)), detailing both implementation steps and experiments.
 This will go through the underlying implementation details so one can tweak and experiment with the method on their own.
-It demonstrates how to construct and apply steering vectors, investigates approaches to improve generation stability and efficiency, and composes multiple attributes.
+It demonstrates how to construct and apply steering vectors, compose multiple attributes, and investigates approaches to improve generation stability and efficiency.

 Accompanying code:
 * [GitHub](https://github.com/sidhantls/minimal-casteer)